Muntinlupa Science High School

 Muntinlupa Science High School, known as Muntinlupa Science or MunSci, is a special science public high school in the City of Muntinlupa, Philippines that provides a technical and science curriculum that aims to prepare students for careers in science and technology, math, and communication arts.

-The school admits about 200 freshmen out of 600 applicants a year, but in the school year 2008-2009 they added 40 students to be admitted, making it 240.

 History

 The Division of City Schools of Muntinlupa, with local government officials, residents and students jointly initiated a request to the DECS for the establishment of a school.
 After the DECS approved the request on April 15, 1999, a Selection Admission Test was administered to 126 student applicants on April 26.
 The top 72 students composed the batch who were the first to graduate from what would eventually be known as Muntinlupa Science High School.

-On June 1, 1998, the school was inaugurated in the presence of local government and division school officials, 72 students, their parents, and six teachers.
+On June 1, 1998, the school was inaugurated.

 After a year at Itaas Elementary School, a three-storey building at 999 Buendia St., Tunasan was inaugurated on June 4, 1999 by city officials headed by former Mayor Jaime R. Fresnedi and DSS Dr. Alma Bella O. Bautista; the DECS office was represented by Dr. Fe Hidalgo.
 A three-storey building housing the administration office, clinic, guidance counselor|guidance services, library, computer room and two first year classes stands with its back against Laguna de Bay.

 On April 1, 2002, the school graduated its first batch of seniors who hold the distinction of having generated the high percentage of UPCAT passers at 64%.
 During this year under the efforts of Carmen Rodriguez, principal, the first batch of permanent teachers of Muntinlupa Science High School was approved by the Department Of Education.
 They were Paolo Bundoc (Math), Melody Gonzaga (PE), Cecilia Guevara (Filipino), Arlene Marcos (TLE), Enrico "Bobby" Obsequio (Math), Dory Tamayo (Math) and Edsel Umali (Araling Panlipunan).

 Sections

-There are 42 sections overall from Grade 7 to Grade 12 in MSHS for the School Year 2019 - 2020.
+There were 42 sections overall from Grade 7 to Grade 12 in MSHS for the School Year 2019 - 2020.